 Founded by Dr Philomena Joshua our story began in the 1960s, offering material aid and pregnancy counselling services.

-It was out of Dr Joshua’s house in Box Hill (Victoria) where a group of volunteers, determined to support vulnerable pregnant women and mothers with babies, set up the first pregnancy support phone
+It was out of Dr Joshua’s house in Box Hill (Victoria) where a group of volunteers, determined to support vulnerable pregnant women and mothers with babies, set up the first pregnancy support phone service.

 A few years later, Mrs Pat Coffey (OA) living in Shepparton at the time, established a volunteer service also responding to the needs of pregnant women and mothers and their families.